algorandfoundation/algokit-utils-py/docs/html/_sources/capabilities/transfer.md.txt

 ## Transferring Algos

-The key function to facilitate Algo transfers is `algokit.transfer(algod_client, transfer_parameters)`, which returns the underlying `PaymentTxn` and takes a `TransferParameters`
+The key function to facilitate Algo transfers is `algokit.transfer(algod_client, transfer_parameters)`, which returns the underlying `EnsureFundedResponse` and takes a `TransferParameters`

 The following fields on `TransferParameters` are required to transfer ALGOs: